 How Much Compensation Can I Claim For Cancer Misdiagnosis Claims?
 2020 – Update

-It’s only natural that you will trust your doctor and expect him to make a correct and timely diagnosis.
+By Michael Patrick.
+Last Updated 28th January 2021.
+Welcome to our guide which looks at how much compensation for a misdiagnosis of cancer you could receive in a medical negligence claim.
+It’s only natural to trust your doctor and expect them to make a correct and timely diagnosis.
 However, in reality, doctors occasionally misdiagnose cases – including cancer – and this can have life-changing and even tragic consequences.
-As a victim, the law entitles you to make a claim against the medical practitioner, hospital, or diagnostic clinic.
+If you have suffered from a cancer misdiagnosis, then you could have grounds to make a claim.
+After all, a cancer misdiagnosis can have a life-changing, and in some cases, devastating effects.

-Misdiagnosis actually is a form of medical negligence and appropriate legal action may be taken to find out who is responsible and how it happened.
+A misdiagnosis is actually a form of medical negligence, and appropriate legal action may be taken to determine who is responsible and how it happened.
 Misdiagnosis is said to have occurred when the attending physician has failed to read and interpret your test results correctly, has not examined you thoroughly and properly and hasn’t referred you to a specialist for a second opinion.
-These are the principal causes for medical misdiagnosis cases.
+These are the principal causes of medical misdiagnosis cases.

-If you feel that you too have been a hapless victim of such misdiagnosis and that you are owed compensation, read on.
+If you feel that you too have been an unfortunate victim of such misdiagnosis and that you are owed compensation, read on.

 Select a section: